BrushXue/ME423-HelpDesk/README.md

 A lot of questions are in common.
 We hope they can be answered once and help everyone.

 You can ask new questions in [Issues](https://github.com/BrushXue/ME423-HelpDesk/issues).
 Before asking a question, please check if same one exists.
 All issues are **public** available.
-If you have private questions, please ask it in the office hour.
+If you have any private question, please ask it in the office hour.

 LaTeX in-line equation is supported on GitHub
 ```